RealisticHassan/RealisticHassan/README.md

 - 🌱 I’m currently learning **Advanced Automation Frameworks | Agentic AI**

-- 👨‍💻 Know about in more details   https://www.linkedin.com/in/hasan-javed/
+- 👨‍💻 Know about in more detail  [LinkedIn](https://www.linkedin.com/in/hasan-javed/)

 ---